 When preserving the begin transaction to end transaction consistency of the entire source transaction, it also often means that related transaction data must be serialized and applied in order.
 Therefore, the normal method of parallelism to boost performance cannot be used.
 The architecture is limited from a performance perspective.

+The short answer is: if the data is related (same record/row, or source to target transaction consistency needs to be preserved), then performance often cannot be improved by invoking parallelism.
 Using a single replication thread preserves serialization and guarantees source to target data consistency (meaning source to target transaction boundaries).
 However, spreading the replication apply load over several replication threads does not.

 If the programs are updating many files, and the load is spreading across separate replication threads (all single files replicate on the same replication thread, while separate files replicate on separate replication threads), then parallelism is used to improve replication performance and reduce replication latency.
 The interfile impact is removed.